FARE Clinical Trial Finder

 In this study the investigators aimed to evaluate diagnostic accuracy the scoring tool used to determine cow's milk protein allergy, the cow's milk related symptom score, is based on the gastrointestinal, respiratory system and dermatological symptoms being together in young Turkish children.N/A - 1 Year

-A Study of AK002 in Patients With Eosinophilic Gastritis With or Without Eosinophilic Gastroenteritis
+A Study of AK002 in Patients With Eosinophilic Gastritis and/or Eosinophilic Gastroenteritis

 A Study to Assess Primarily the Tolerability and Safety of SAR439794 After Repeated Sublingual Daily Administration in Peanut Allergic Adult and Adolescent Patients